 Almost any company could claim that the interventions it provides are based on scientific principles.
-In fact, most companies could even drum up a few patients, write up quick test results and then claim that the procedure has been backed by science.
-The true definition of “evidence-based treatment” is designed to weed out these sorts of fraudulent behaviors.
+In fact, most companies could even gather a few patients, write quick test results and then claim that the procedure has been backed by science.
+The true definition of evidence-based treatment is designed to weed out these sorts of fraudulent behaviors.
 In fact, an intervention often must go through several steps before it can truly be considered an evidence-based treatment.

 The Iowa Consortium for Substance Abuse Research and Evaluation published a set of guidelines in order to help medical staff separate interventions that are evidence-based approaches from those that are not.
 The language is technical, and the document goes into much more detail than the average family needs to know, but a few rules might be instructive.
-For example, in order to meet the criteria, the intervention must:
+For example, in order to meet the criteria, the intervention must comply with the following:

 - Be proven effective in more than one study, using more than one type of population in more than one location

 - Be more effective than interventions that are now regularly provided for that condition

 - Tend to keep people in treatment, so participants don’t drop out before it is complete